A small business can be a lot of things: a local bakery, an auto repair store, a Hampton Hotel franchise.

 In terms of business size, small businesses are by far the most plentiful, making them a vital piece of the American economy.
 According to the Census Bureau’s Annual Survey of Entrepreneurs, of the 5.6 million employer firms in the United States, 99.7 percent of those businesses have 500 employees or fewer.

 Yes, small businesses are everywhere.
 But what exactly makes them seen as small?
+Well, when determining business size, two elements are considered: annual receipts and number of employees.

 What qualifies as a small business?